Dana T. Merrill: Later career

 In 1933, Merrill was appointed to command the 10th Infantry Brigade, a unit of the 5th Infantry Division at Fort Benjamin Harrison, Indiana.
 From 1933 to 1935, he again commanded the 10th Infantry Regiment and Fort Thomas.
-In 1935, he was promoted to brigadier general, and from 1935 to 1937, Merrill was commander of Fort Sheridan, Illinois and the 12th Infantry Brigade, a unit of the 6th Infantry Division.
+In 1935, he was promoted to brigadier general, and from 1935 to 1937, Merrill was commander of Fort Sheridan, Illinois, and the 12th Infantry Brigade, a unit of the 6th Infantry Division.
 From May to September 1936, he was acting commander of the Sixth Corps Area and the Second United States Army.

-From 1937 to 1938, he commanded the Washington Provisional Brigade, a unit based in Washington, DC.
-In 1938, Merrill was named to commanded of Fort Benjamin Harrison, Indiana, the 10th Infantry Brigade, and the Indiana Civilian Conservation Corps District, In 1939, he was assigned to command the Fifth Corps Area at Fort Benjamin Harrison.
+From 1937 to 1938, he commanded the Washington Provisional Brigade, a unit based in Washington, D.C.
+In 1938, Merrill was named to command of Fort Benjamin Harrison, Indiana, the 10th Infantry Brigade, and the Indiana Civilian Conservation Corps District, In 1939, he was assigned to command the Fifth Corps Area at Fort Benjamin Harrison.
 Merrill retired from the Army in 1940.